netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ~~~~

    An example of a period that starts at 08:00:00 UTC, on January 1, 2023 and lasts 15 days and
-   5 hours and 20 minutes:
+   5 hours and 20 minutes is encoded as follows:

 ~~~~
 {